Explanation of Costs

 Homeowners Insurance: Lenders will require the buyer to have homeowners insurance paid at closing for the first year and typically an additional 2 to 3 months.
 The cost of homeowners insurance is calculated to the left as an estimated cost of 1.5% of the price of the home with an additional 3 payments required.
 For example a $200,000 x 1.5% = $3,0000 / 12 = $250 per month x 15 months = $3,750.

 Lender's Title Insurance: This protects the lender against loss or damage occurring from liens, encumbrances or defects in the title or actual ownership of a property.
-The seller typically pays for the owners policy and the buyer pays for the lender's policy which a discount is typically given if the policies are purchased from the same title company.
-The amount calculated to the left is based on a discounted amount.
+The seller typically pays for the owners policy and the buyer pays for the lender's policy which if simultaneously issued the cost for the lender's policy paid by the buyer is estimated at $325.00. * There could also be title endorsement fees for the lender's policy.

 Appraisal: To obtain a home loan the lender will require an appraisal by a state certified appraiser to estimate the value of the home you purchase.
 The cost is typically $400 to $600.